 Manchester City and Liverpool have lit up the Premier League over the last couple of seasons, landing some of the biggest points hauls the competition has ever seen and playing incredible, attacking football in the process.
-Many people regard newly-crowned Premier League Champions Liverpool as the best side in Premier League history.
+Many people regard newly-crowned Premier League Champions Liverpool as the best side in Premier League history, although they have struggled to hit those heights again this season.
 So who are they up against?
 We take a look at four of the greatest Premier League teams ever.

 Greatest Premier League teams